-A hammock creates the desired relaxation area.
-Finally alone - nothing against the others, but on a yacht you get very close - and finally in the sailing sky.
+A hammock creates the desired relaxation zone.
+Finally alone - nothing against the others, but on a yacht you get very close - and finally in sailor's heaven.
 It feels like floating.
-Well - once wet, a cotton hammock does not dry quickly.
-If at all.
-And where and how do you fasten it?
+Well, once wet, a cotton hammock doesn't dry quickly.
+If any.
+And where and how do you fix them?

-CrazyChair has developed a hammock that can do (almost) everything for all those who want to hang out relaxed on the boat: the CrazyChair CLIPPER .
-It always stays dry - no matter if it is immersed in salt water or gets a downpour.
+CrazyChair has developed a hammock that can do (almost) everything for everyone who wants to relax on the ship: the CrazyChair CLIPPER .
+She stays dry whether she's submerged in salt water or caught in a downpour.
 This is ensured by the UV-resistant mesh fabric, which lasts for years and provides pleasant ventilation even at high temperatures.
-She is only 1.5 kilos light and compactly packed, so she can easily be taken on charter ships.
-The lightweight hammock is specially cut and stabilized with side straps, for comfortable lying in any position.
+It is only 1.5 kilos light and compactly packed, so it can also be easily taken on the charter ship.
+The light hammock is specially cut and stabilized with side straps for comfortable lying in any position.
 And it offers the perfect suspension solution.

-If the CrazyChair CLIPPER gets wet, it is dry again after a short time.
-Even sunscreen or a wet bikini will not harm the material.
-For more than 10 years it has been used for hammocks on cruise ships.
-There, too, it has to withstand extreme demands, because salt air, seawater and sunshine place great demands on the material.
-The CrazyChair Clipper is TÜV tested and has an EU and US patent.
-After more than ten years, 70 percent of the ship hammocks are still in use in their original condition - this extraordinary longevity distinguishes all CrazyChair hammocks.
-Sustainability is also guaranteed: The Batyline® material of the micro mesh fabric can be recycled and reused.
-For this it was awarded the “GOLD-Greencard Certificate of Compliance”.
+If the CrazyChair CLIPPER gets wet, it dries again after a short time.
+Even sunscreen or a wet bikini do not damage the material.
+It has been used on hammocks on cruise ships for over 10 years.
+There, too, it has to withstand extreme demands, because salt air, sea water and sun demand a lot from the material.
+The CrazyChair Clipper is TÜV-tested and has an EU and a US patent.
+After more than ten years, 70 percent of the ship's hammocks are still in their original condition - this extraordinary longevity characterizes all CrazyChair hammocks.
+Sustainability is also ensured: the Batyline® material of the microgrid fabric can be recycled and reused.
+For this, it was awarded the “GOLD Green Card Certificate of Compliance”.

 Both are passionate sailors.
-Environmental friendliness is as important to the CrazyChair founders Renate and Joachim Küllenberg as the comfortable handling of their products.
-And they love to chill in their hammock.
-The fact that many of their cotton hammocks often literally sag and can hardly be fixed high enough on board a yacht spurred on the Küllenbergs' inventiveness.
-And they found the solution: a special jib cuff.
-One possibility is to fasten the hammock between the fore stay and the mast.
+Environmental friendliness is just as important to the CrazyChair founders Renate and Joachim Küllenberg as the comfortable handling of their products.
+And they love to chill in the hammock.
+The fact that many cotton pieces literally sag and that they can hardly be fastened high enough on board a yacht stimulated the Küllenbergs' inventive spirit.
+And they found the solution: a special jib collar .
+One possibility is to attach the hammock between the foredeck and the mast.

-This is very easy with the CrazyChair CLIPPER: Its ends run together in belt loops, which are attached to the possible holding points with stainless steel shackles.
-In order to protect the forestack and the furled sail from damage, a special jib cuff is used.
+This is very easy with the CrazyChair CLIPPER: Its ends come together in belt loops that are attached to possible attachment points with stainless steel shackles.
+A special jib collar is used to protect the fore-end and the rolled-up sail from damage.
 It distributes the forces that would act on one point over a wide area.
-The other end of the hammock is attached to a redirected halyard.
-The height of the couch can be variably determined - the private lounge on board is ready.
+The other end of the hammock is attached to a deflected halyard.
+The lying height can be variably determined - the private lounge on board is complete.